Constraint Summary

 Path to Zero Free Parameters

-With 14 constraints for ~7 participating parameters, the system is heavily overdetermined.
-The remaining genuinely free parameters are M_d, n_d, and \delta — none of which appear in any current constraint equation (or only subdominantly in C10).
+With 16 constraints for ~9 participating parameters, the system is heavily overdetermined.
+The remaining genuinely free parameters are M_d, n_d, and \delta (appearing in no constraint), plus B and z_s (cycle-dependent, describing the previous cycle’s crust).

 The most promising routes to close the remaining freedom: